 Android OS is a mobile operating system designed for smartphones, tablets, smart TVs, smartwatches, and automotive systems.
 It is built on the Linux kernel and serves as an open-source platform, allowing developers to customize and distribute modified versions.
 The system supports multi-touch gestures, voice recognition, and background processing, making it a flexible solution for various Android devices.

-Android OS powers billions of devices globally and provides access to applications via the Google Play Store.
+Android OS powers billions of devices globally, including smartphones, tablets, smartwatches, and TVs, and provides access to applications via the Google Play Store.
 It is widely used for communication, entertainment, productivity, and smart automation.
 Google owns the Android OS, having acquired Android Inc. in 2005 for $50 million.
-The ecosystem generates over $100 billion annually through app sales, advertising, and premium services.
+In 2024, Google Play generated between $46.7 and $58 billion in revenue, while Apple’s App Store earned about $103 billion.
+The global mobile app market exceeded $530 billion, driven mainly by in-app purchases and gaming.

-Usage Statistics: According to StatCounter, “Mobile Operating System Market Share Worldwide,” 2024, Android holds a 71.8% global market share, while iOS accounts for 27.6%.
+According to StatCounter’s 2024 “Mobile Operating System Market Share Worldwide” report, Android OS accounted for 69.88% of the global market, while iOS held 29.39%.
 The most widely used Android version as of 2024 is Android 13, with an adoption rate of 34.2%.

 The different versions of the Android OS are Cupcake, Donut, Eclair, Froyo, Gingerbread, Honeycomb, Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop, Marshmallow, Nougat, Oreo, Pie, Android 10, Android 11, Android 12, Android 13, Android 14, and the upcoming Android 15.